Nukesor/pueue/README.md

 ## Installation

-There are three different ways to install Pueue.
+There are four different ways to install Pueue.

 **Package Manager**
 Use your system's package manager.